AaronHuggs/CTF-Reports/reports/hackthebox/soccer/index.md

 ![Soccer Info Card](Soccer_info-card.png)

-This write-up explores how a vulnerable file manager and misconfigured WebSocket server on the Soccer machine led to full system compromise, beginning with standard enumeration and leading to remote code execution through a vulnerable file manager.
-A Cross-Site WebSocket Hijacking (CSWSH) vulnerability in a subdomain revealed an exploitable SQL injection, ultimately yielding valid credentials for SSH access.
-The attack concludes with privilege escalation via a custom doas configuration.
+This write-up explores how a **vulnerable file manager** and **misconfigured WebSocket server** on the Soccer machine led to full system compromise.
+A **Cross-Site WebSocket Hijacking (CSWSH)** vulnerability in a subdomain revealed an exploitable **SQL injection**, ultimately yielding valid credentials for SSH access.
+The attack concludes with privilege escalation via a **custom doas configuration**.

 ## Reconnaissance and Enumeration

 An Nmap scan revealed ports 22, 80, and 9091 open.
-The web server redirected to soccer.htb, which was added to the /etc/hosts file.
+The web server redirected to soccer.htb, which was added to my /etc/hosts file.

 ```sh
 ❯ sudo nmap -sC -sV -T4 -oA Scans/nmap/nmap_results 10.129.127.215